hachyderm/community/community.hachyderm.io/README.md

 The first time you run the command will take a little bit while it downloads some necessities.
 Once it's running, the dev site is available at [localhost:1313](http://localhost:1313/).

+⚠️ Note that Hugo v0.101.0+extended has worked in development but v0.107.x+extended and higher do not.
+Please use v0.101.0+extended for local development. ⚠️

 You should not use Docker to locally work on the Community Docs, only Hugo.